canjs/can-route/doc/can-route.md

-    param,    // Given data, return a url fragment. url,      // Given data, return a url for it. link      // Given data, return an <a> tag for it.
+    param,    // Given data, return a url fragment. url,      // Given data, return a url for it. link,     // Given data, return an <a> tag for it.

     isCurrent,   // Given data, return true if the current url matches
                  // the data.
-    currentRule // Return the matched rule name.
+    currentRule, // Return the matched rule name.
   }
   ```